 Talk to your doctor to learn more about these clinical trial results.

 KEYTRUDA is a prescription medicine used to treat a kind of bladder and urinary tract cancer called urothelial carcinoma.
-KEYTRUDA may be used when your bladder or urinary tract cancer:
+KEYTRUDA may be used alone when your bladder or urinary tract cancer:

 KEYTRUDA is a medicine that may treat certain cancers by working with your immune system.
 KEYTRUDA can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.
 These problems can sometimes become severe or life-threatening and can lead to death.
 You can have more than one of these problems at the same time.
 These problems may happen any time during treatment or even after your treatment has ended.